scottgonzalez/gilded-wordpress/README.md

 ### taxonomies.json

 The `taxonomies.json` file defines all used taxonomy terms.
-You can only manage terms, all taxonomies much already exist in WordPress.
+You can only manage terms, all taxonomies must already exist in WordPress.

 ```json
 {